dvinubius/bootcamp-api-ts-goose/README.md

 My insights are documented in a series of [blog posts](https://medium.com)

+A typescript-mongoDB-zod version (no mongoose) is in this [repo](https://github.com/dvinubius/bootcamp-api-ts-mongo)

 ### TODO provide up-to-date link 👆

 ## Migration steps & fixes